Yevhen-Tkachenko-1/Software-Engineer-Portfolio/README.md

 Having **Java** as a primary skill, I've been doing commercial development for **5 years** so far.
 I worked on different apps such as Backend, REST API, Cloud, Frontend, Desktop.
 There I've got considerable experience with Java 8, JavaEE, Spring, AWS, SQL, NoSQL, JavaFX, Git, Windows.
-I'm pretty good at Full Cycle development as worked at different **stages** of development:
+Regarding responsibilities, I'm familiar with all the main stages of engineering.
-Technical Research, Software Design, Implementation, Testing, Deployment.
+Working on Technical Research, Software Design, Implementation, Testing, Deployment, I showed quite efficient work on the Full Cycle development.

 Thanks to fluent **English** and good soft skills, I'm an efficient Team Player even in case of international teams.
 In fact, I've been communicating with foreign colleagues and stakeholders for more than 2 years already.
-I consider myself as a responsible person and also can take care about others: have production experience of **Team Leading** and was a Mentor for education programs.
+I consider myself as a responsible person and also can take care about others.
-Personally, I'm happy to share experience and help others and colleagues feel free to contact me.
+I have production experience of **Team Leading** and was a Mentor for education programs.
-In addition to team work, I got deserving experience working as a Key Developer independently.
+In addition to team work, I have more than 2 years of independent work as a **Key Developer**.

 I'm always open to **feedback** about my work.
 On each project, my professional and personal qualities met or even exceeded expectations.